 - Beans: Mash the beans and offer the baby.

 - Broccoli: Steamed broccoli florets as a finger food or broccoli puree can be offered to baby.

 - Pears: Steamed pear slices, pear puree or thick pear juice can be offered to baby.

-- Oats: A simple oats porridge can be made for the baby.
+- Oats: Make a simple oats porridge for baby.

 - Green peas: Green peas can be offered as a soup, puree, green pea fritters or simply by mashing individual green peas and offering as finger food.

 Avoid offering too much bread, white pasta, applesauce, rice cereal.
 All these foods are low in fiber and can cause constipation.